-Technical information relating to the Company's Mt Cattlin project contained in this release is derived from, and in some instances is an extract from, the technical report entitled "Mt Cattlin Ore Reserve Estimate, March 31, 2023" (Technical Report) which has been reviewed and approved by Albert Thamm, F.Aus.IMM (who is an employee of Galaxy Resources Pty.
-Ltd) as it relates to geology, drilling, sampling, exploration, QA/QC and mineral resources and Daniel Donald F.Aus.IMM (an employee of Entech Pty Ltd) as it relates to mining methods, Ore Reserves, site infrastructure, capital cost, operating cost estimates, , mining cost, financial modelling and economic analysis in accordance with National Instrument 43-101 - Standards for Disclosure for Mineral Projects.
-The Technical Report will be filed within 45 days of this release and will be available for review under the Company's profile on SEDAR at www.sedar.com.
+Technical information relating to the Company's Mt Cattlin project contained in this release is derived from, and in some instances is an extract from, the technical report entitled "Mt Cattlin Stage 4 Expansion Project" (Technical Report) which has been reviewed and approved by Albert Thamm, F.Aus.IMM (who is an employee of Galaxy Resources Pty.
+Ltd) as it relates to geology, drilling, sampling, exploration, QA/QC and mineral resources and Daniel Donald F.Aus.IMM (an employee of Entech Pty Ltd) as it relates to mining methods, Ore Reserves, site infrastructure, capital cost, operating cost estimates, mining cost, financial modelling and economic analysis in accordance with National Instrument 43-101 - Standards for Disclosure for Mineral Projects.
+The Technical Report will be available for review under the Company's profile on SEDAR at www.sedar.com.